FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 ### Subclassing

-As well as extending models by adding new attributes, it is also posssible to extend models by subclassing.
+As well as extending models by adding new attributes, it is also possible to extend models by subclassing.
 Looking at the **Device** model, it can be seen that whereas common definitions useful to all IoT device such as `batteryLevel` are defined in the model, there are no additional attributes within the model explaining which readings are being made.